Wounded Ukrainian mayor 'stable' in Israeli hospital

 A Ukrainian local government official said Kernes was either riding his bicycle or jogging when he was shot by someone probably hidden in nearby woods.
 His bodyguards were following in a car but were not close enough to intervene.

-The Ukrainian embassy in Tel Aviv said it was not involved in Kernes' hospitalization in Israel, which may have been privately arranged and funded.
-Israel Radio said an Israeli doctor examined him in Ukraine before he was airlifted out.
+The Ukrainian embassy in Tel Aviv said it was not involved in Kernes's hospitalization in Israel, and that it may have been privately arranged and funded.

 (Writing by Dan Williams; Editing by Jeffrey Heller and Andrew Heavens)